TantienHime/github-slideshow/_posts/0000-01-02-TantienHime.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Shanta's slide!"
 ---

 This is MY slide!